keraton/Newman-Postman-CFP/Script.md

   - BB
     - This is very cool, now we have the pipeline & regression test
     - But you know, this is a very new app, we don't have many users, I would like to know if it is available all the time
-    - Can we can run this test all the time ?
+    - Can we can use this test for monitoring ?
   - XT
     - Sure, since Newman is a npm library we can write any Javascript, NodeJS code and run it as serverless functions for example as it fit very well monitoring purpose.
 We chose AWS Lambda and the function can be triggered by a schedule or any event in some AWS ressources.
     - We decided to use Serverless framework to deploy our function with a schedule that will trigger Newman every 10 minutes.